 - Do not attempt to move wounded people.

 - Keep your hands visible.

 - Follow the instructions of any police officers.

 - Call 911 when it is safe to do so.

-Ask the participants: Why do police officers need to see your hands when you exit the premises in an active shooter situation?
+Why do police officers need to see your hands when you exit the premises in an active shooter situation?